melkemaryam/m_thesis/README.md

 * `hyperband.py`: optimise the classifier with Hyperband Optimisation,
 * `inner_opt.py`: establish the inner optimisation method,
 * `main.py`: run the framework as commanded through the Terminal,
-* `predicting.py`: predict the labels of new images,
+* `predicting.py`: predict the labels of new news headlines,
-* `preprocessing.py`: preprocess the text and prepare them for the training, testing, or prediction processes if necessary,
+* `preprocessing.py`: preprocess the text and prepare it for the training, testing, or prediction processes if necessary,
 * `randoms.py`: optimise the classifier with Random Search Optimisation,
 * `read_data.py`: prepare the data to be used in further processes,
 * `skip.py`: create a Skip-gram model to analyse word similarities,